 Here you will get access to the photos made during our two day visit in 2014.
 Canon 1200D, Canon G1 X and S95.
 Click on the title or photo.

-And as a bonus the photos form 1976, a half day visit, Praktika XL SLR on Agfa slides.
+And as a bonus the photos from 1976, a half day visit, Praktika XL SLR on Agfa slides.